The Boring Monopole: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Anson Hook and Junwu Huang for their comments on a draft of the manuscript.
 We are grateful to John March-Russell and John Wheater for useful conversations.

-PA is supported by the STFC under Grant No. ST/T000864/1.
+\paragraph{Funding information} PA is supported by the STFC under Grant No. ST/T000864/1.
 MN is funded by a joint Clarendon and Sloane-Robinson scholarship from Oxford University and Keble college.